emdgroup-liquid/liquid/src/liquid/components/ld-button/readme.md

 ### `focusInner() => Promise<void>`

-Sets focus on the checkbox
+Sets focus on the button

 #### Returns